Semi-empirical Calculations with xTB

 Gradient calculation

 A single-point gradient can be calculated using the gradient function with the same arguments as a single_point procedure.
 It returns a nested list of floating point numbers, representing an N × 3 matrix (where N is the number of atoms in the molecule).
-Each value in the list corresponds to the derivative of an atomic position with respect to the x, y or z coordinates, represented in units of Hartree/Bohr.
+Each value in the list corresponds to the derivative of an atomic position with respect to the x, y or z coordinates, represented in units of Hartree Bohr−1.

-HQS molecules provides the frequencies wrapper function to calculate vibrational frequencies and thermochemical corrections; note that it does not return the Hessian matrix itself.
-Besides the arguments already mentioned in the single_point wrapper, this function also accepts a temperature argument, which allows the user to define one or multiple temperatures for the calculation of thermochemical corrections.
-By default, the calculation will be performed at 298.15 K, but other temperature or a list of temperatures can also be specified.
+In addition to the options for single-point energy calculations, this function also accepts a temperature argument.
+This allows the user to define the absolute temperature for the calculation of thermochemical corrections.
+By default, the calculation will be performed at 298.15 K, but any other non-negative temperature can also be specified.

 Output